This is a companion post to my in-depth review of the proofreading for court reporters niche and the course that taught me how to do it.

 They go into work Monday and Tuesday to take down the proceedings going on that day.

 They do not go into work on Wednesday so that they can edit what they took down on Monday and Tuesday or last week.

-They go back in on Wednesday and Thursday and take Friday off to edit again.
+They go back in on Thursday and take Friday off to edit again.

 It means that on Wednesday and Friday, the court can’t spare that reporter.

 That reporter has to come in to work to take down proceedings.

 No time to edit and proofread their work.